OlegVishnivetsky/awesome-attributes/README.md

 ## 11. Required

-Attribute that creates a warning box if the field is null
+Attribute that creates a warning box if the field is null.

 ```
     [Button("DebugCurrentHealth", "Check Health")]